 “The new lines will reduce congestion and will benefit Israelis and Palestinians alike,” the ministry continued to justify its crimes.
 I was about to drop the entire issue, when the ministry’s last sentence strike like a lightning on a TNT barrel, “Instating these lines was done with the knowledge and complete agreement of the Palestinians.”
 I am sorry, but no Palestinian has the right to renounce his rights, in the same way that no Israeli has the right to violate them; Israel is so deep down the path of Apartheid that it cannot understand even this elementary truth.
 What else needs to happen, to dismantle Israeli Apartheid?

-Posted by Roi Tov on Mar 3 2013, With 0 Reads, Filed under Editor, World.
+Posted by Roi Tov on March 3, 2013, With 909 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.